 The Maps app that comes built-in to every iPhone and iPad can show incredibly detailed 3D maps that you can interact with through a feature called Flyover.

 Apple Maps Flyover has been around since iOS 6 but has gotten way more detailed and has had many new locations and landmarks added between its launch and the release of iOS 15.
 If you're travel-curious, Flyover might just be the best iPhone feature for you as you plan out your next trip.
 Here's how to use it.

-How to access Flyover on your iPhone or iPad with Siri and Maps
+How to use Apple Maps Flyover on your iPhone or iPad in Maps

 - If Flyover is supported, tap on Flyover button next to the Directions button in the information panel at the bottom of the screen.

-Keep in mind that not all areas in all countries support flyover.
-So if you don't see a button for Flyover, that area may not be supported.
+If you prefer, you can also use Flyover on your Mac.
+Keep in mind that not all areas and landmarks in all countries support Flyover.
+So, if you don't see a button for Flyover, that area may not be supported.